Coping With a Ruthless Boss

 B. While remaining Q4 in his other working relationships, Jake might want to play it a little more below-the-line with the new boss.

 C. Jake can think about matching the boss’s Q1 behavior with some of his own.
-Maybe he can become a little more forceful so that Leo will respect him.
+Maybe he can become more of a cruel or ruthless supervisor himself so that Leo will respect him.

 Here’s Your Q4 Answer!